You want smart political talk without the meltdowns?

 And as a pastor and a person of faith, I have a deep respect for choice.

-And I still think, as I've said time and time again, that a patient's room is too small and cramped the space for a woman, her doctor in the United States government.
+And I still think, as I've said time and time again, that a patient's room is too small and cramped a space for a woman, her doctor, and the United States government.

-And so if you care about life, we ought to find a way.
+And so if you care about life, we ought to find a way, that's a place where government could show up and address the obvious bias in our healthcare system.

-Now, if Democrats don't want the government, the federal government in the birthing room with the doctor and the patient, uh, maybe they should stop demanding and forcing and using American tax dollars uh because that puts everybody in the room.
+Now, if Democrats don't want the government, the federal government, in the birthing room with the doctor and the patient, maybe they should stop demanding and forcing and using American tax dollars because that puts everybody in the room.

 Just a side note.